 The choice whether or not to stay home after having children is a personal one and, still, many people have a strong reaction towards whichever path a woman chooses.
 If you return to work, you don't care about your children.
 If you stay home, you must be lazy or don't have personal goals of you're own.
 Partners can help combat these toxic messages, though (and thankfully).
 So, if you're a grown-ass man, you know there are certain

 things grown-ass men never do to SAHMs; things that can work to undo what society is constantly telling mothers: you're not good enough.
 When I had my daughter and chose to stay home full-time, at first my partner wasn't on board.
 Eventually — and after seeing everything involved with the whole stay-at-home mom thing — he understood my reasons and, in the end, championed my decision.
 His reaction wasn't without a few fails but the point is, we (read: he) lived and learned and became the supportive partner every grown-ass man should be.
 He learned the right things to say and the best ways to support my job (yes, being a stay-at-home mom is a job) without judgement.

 not every partner of a stay-at-home mom is a man so the following list isn't gender-specific.
 However, since our culture has some feelings about gender roles and still (apparently) thinks gender stereotypes should be a thing, I think focusing on what every grown-ass man shouldn't do to a stay-at-home mom isn't only worthwhile, it's necessary.
 So, with that in mind, here are a few things my grown-ass partner and I learned along the way: They Don't Assume You Don't Do Anything All Day

 so ludicrous and condescending.
-SAHMs do way more than "nothing."
-From the time I wake up (at the ass-crack of dawn), to the seconds before closing my eyes late at night, I am on the clock.
+SAHMs do From the time I wake up (at the ass-crack of dawn), to the seconds before closing my eyes late at night, I am on the clock. way more than "nothing."

 preparing all the meals to being the chauffeur, there is no real down time.
 As much as I'd love to count the three minute speed shower I take some mornings, it doesn't count if I'm answering homework questions for the oldest while ushering my youngest from hanging out and "watching" in between shampooing and conditioning.
 If this is what doing "nothing" feels like, I must be doing it wrong.
 They Don't Ask When You're Going To Get A "Real Job"

 I've previously had jobs outside the home.
 While they fulfilled in different ways, being home with my children while they're small is more of a priority for me.
 This is as

 OK, let's be clear: I can't guarantee I'll look presentable at any given time.
 Sorry, but it's the truth.
 I might be braless, in sweats, with my hair a mess or I could be in my go-to running shorts and t-shirt or my hair might've been done by my daughter because she wanted to "practice braiding," and my clothes haven't been changed since yesterday.

 On the chance I dress in something a little nicer, or I look a bit more put together, no need to point out how much better I look than the days I "don't try."

 Grown-ass men know when to compliment and when to keep their mouths shut and this is just one of those times.
 They Don't Expect Your House To Be Perfectly Clean At All Times

 Yes, when I'm not running the endless list of errands or cooking or paying bills, I'm

 Full disclosure; due to anxiety, there are certain tasks I'll do no matter what (such as clean the counters).
 The rest of my house?
 Probably not as clean as some might assume.
 This is because I'm busy with the important things, such as scouring the house for

 that one tiny Lego piece my son needs for his epic battle.

-Again, where does my time go?
+They Don't Assume You Cook Every meal From Scratch Because You "Have The Time" Again, where ?
 If I list every item, you'd be reading this for awhile.
-I do have quite a few cookbooks and I love to cook.
+I does my time go do have quite a few cookbooks and I love to cook.
 However, are you kidding me with this "from scratch" business?
 Who has time?
 No, seriously.
 Who?

 more pressing matters than making pizza dough from scratch.
 That crayon isn't going to wash itself off the wall so yeah, on occasion I might order a pizza in the spirit of feeding my hungry family.
 There's no shame in that and I make no apologies.
 They Don't Joke About How Nice It Might Be To "Sleep In Every Day"

 grown-ass men know this isn't true.
 The last time I slept in — like really slept in and in an uninterrupted bliss — was before I had kids (over ten years ago).